Southeast Alliances

 Dr. Jill Cochran is a Professor at Berry College in northwest Georgia.
 She earned her Ph.D. in Mathematics Education at Texas State University in San Marcos.
 She is a strong advocate for STEM education at all levels, often involving her students in research projects and offering professional development opportunities for local teachers.
 Under her leadership, the STEMTeach program at Berry College was developed as an apprenticeship program for undergraduate pre-service math and science teachers as well as collaborative professional development with mentor teachers.
 As PI, Dr. Cochran secured funding for this program through an NSF Noyce grant in 2018.
 In addition to promoting STEM education through her teaching, research and community engagement, Dr. Cochran is also significantly interested in faculty development in higher education, having chaired both Berry College’s Faculty Development and Promotion and Tenure Committees as well as currently serving as Director for Teacher Education.

-A photo of Dr. Breeanne Swart
+Dr. Breeanne Swart headshot

 Dr. Breeanne Swart